faisals/228939/README.md

 - **AI-Powered Hints**: Get helpful hints using OpenAI's GPT model
 - **Code Editor**: Write and run Python code directly in the application
 - **Problem Details**: View comprehensive problem information including difficulty and description
+- **Blind 75 Database**: Option to start with a pre-populated database of Blind 75 problems

 ## Prerequisites